Tennessee Colony, Texas: History

 It was reported that the community's first businesses included a general store, a blacksmith shop, and a cabinet shop.
 Cotton was shipped on a ferry on the Trinity River.
 The community traded goods to cities as far as Dallas.
 Circuit riders held church services in their homes before the first log church was built, presumably in 1838.
 Another was built later on.
 A Masonic lodge was established in 1857.
 Another building that was used as a church, a school, and lodge was completed in 1860 and closed in 1948.
 Most of the community's current residents are descendants of the original settlers.

 Although Tennessee Colony is unincorporated, it has a post office, with the ZIP code of 75861.

 On November 15, 2015, a deadly mass shooting took place at a campsite between Tennessee Colony and Palestine, where six people were killed by an intoxicated neighbor upset about losing his family's land.
-The shooter, William Hudson, was charged with capital murder and was sentenced to death by a Brazos County court on November 15, 2017.
+The shooter, William Mitchell Hudson, was charged with capital murder and was sentenced to death by a Brazos County court on November 15, 2017.

 The Los Mexicles street gang was founded in the community.